 Now, I’m not saying I would necessarily write a college essay about this experience.
 In and of itself it’s rather meaningless, but it’s worth writing down and exploring.
 Maybe there is a lesson there.
 Maybe it’s the seed of a supplemental essay on a peer.
-(Last year, writing about a peer is an option in specific prompts, so make sure that you’re still answering the question they’re asking you.
+Sometimes, writing about a peer is an option in specific prompts, so make sure that you’re still answering the question they’re asking you.

 Explore your memories.
 Even—especially—the uncomfortable ones.